unik-name/unikname-network-delegates-website/docs/delegates/0013508e8f82cb1ea0f26e426ee35892e45a27f5d0f16b9b1de6109cfc663d2c/README.md

 ## Summary
 Hello unik lovers,

-My name is Quentin (aka @qsvtr), a French student in IT, interested by cybersecurity, blockchain and cryptocurrencies.
+My name is Quentin (aka @qsvtr), a French student in IT interested by cybersecurity, blockchain and cryptocurrencies.
 I am a fervent supporter of the uns.network project since October 2019 with the tesnet.
 Like all of us I'm involved in the protection of personal data and privacy life, that's why I chose to be delegate and to secure the network.